Treatment

 - Goal is to rapidly correct sodium using 3% saline

-Chronic (>48 hours), asymptomatic (weakness, lethargy, coma, seizures, etc.)
+Chronic (>48 hours), asymptomatic

-- Hypovolemic hyponatremia: Give isotonic saline
+- Hypovolemic hyponatremia: Stop offending agents (i.e. hydrochlorothiazide), and administer gentle isotonic saline

 - Euvolemic hyponatremia: Restrict fluids